List of Bangladesh One Day International cricket records: Fewest runs aggregate in a match

 The lowest match aggregate in ODIs is 71 when USA were dismissed for 35 by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
-The lowest match aggregate in ODI history for Bangladesh is 127 scored ninth match of the 1980–81 Australia Tri-Nation Series against Australia, which is joint 11th lowest of all time.
+The lowest match aggregate in ODI history for Bangladesh is 127 scored ninth match of the 1980–81 Australia Tri-Nation Series against Australia, which is the joint 11th lowest of all time.

 Result records

 An ODI match is won when one side has scored more runs than the total runs scored by the opposing side during their innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.